FastFriends Greyhound Adoption is dedicated to finding kind, loving homes for every greyhound retiring from the Caliente Race Track in Tijuana.

 What We Do

-We have a single purpose - to “rescue” racing greyhounds when their track careers are finished and find each one an adoptive home where they can experience long, happy lives as companion pets and family members.
-We have been doing this since October 1995 and are have found homes for over 3800 ex-racing greyhounds.
+We have a single purpose - to “adopt” racing greyhounds when their track careers are finished and find each one an adoptive home where they can experience long, happy lives as companion pets and family members.
+We have been doing this since October 1995 and are have found homes for 4000 ex-racing greyhounds.

 How We Do It